dynaroars/dig/README.md

 ## Publications

-Additional information on DIG can be found from these papers:
+Technical information about DIG can be found from these papers:

 * ThanhVu Nguyen, Matthew Dwyer, and William Visser.
 SymInfer: Inferring Program Invariants using Symbolic States.
 In Automated Software Engineering (ASE).
 IEEE, 2017.
 * ThanhVu Nguyen, Timos Antopoulos, Andrew Ruef, and Michael Hicks.
 A Counterexample-guided Approach to Finding Numerical Invariants.
 In 11th Joint Meeting on Foundations of Software Engineering (ESEC/FSE), pages 605--615.
 ACM, 2017.